 Sir Jules Thorn was a great humanitarian and whilst his endowment was provided primarily for medical research and medicine generally, he was content for some funds to be allocated to charities in response to appeals of a humanitarian nature.
 Accordingly, the Trustees allocate resources each year for such purposes.

 The Ann Rylands Small Donations programme makes grants of up to £1,500 to support smaller charities across the UK providing support for older people, people with disabilities or others facing difficulties in their lives.

-Successful applicants are awarded grants of up to £1,500 towards the charity’s core costs or for a specific project.
-Please note that this programme does not provide substantial sums for capital appeals.
+Successful applicants are awarded grants of up to £1,500 towards the charity’s core costs or to support a specific project.
+This programme does not award multi-year funding or provide substantial sums for capital appeals.

 More information about previous awards given under this programme can be found on the Previous Awards section of our website.